smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 All user profiles for Operator Replay jobs must be registered in the Agent's User Management.

-The original method of assigning the User to the Script Master record within the Agent's Operator Relay Script master record maintenance will remain the first priority for selecting the interactive job user.
-That is, if the Script Master record specifies a Job User name instead of the newer "*JOB" option, then this will override the specification of the Job User in the OpCon job master record.
+The actual interactive job user name chosen by Operator Replay when logging into a virtual workstation is determined according to the following decision table:
+  1. A USERNAME( ) parameter included in the OpCon job master Script name field overrides any other source of a User Name.
+  2. If Script master record in the Agent's database specifies User, that is second priority.
+But this value can be set to "\*JOB" which points to the OpCon job master record's batch job User ID.
+  3. If neither of the previous sources are provided, the Agent will assign the OpCon batch Job User ID.

+Every method of specifying the interactive job's User Name requires that the user name be registered in the Agent's User Management menu function (LSAM sub-menu 4, option 1) because this is where the required IBM i Password value is recorded.
+(Passwords are stored in an encypted IBM i Validation List.)

+The user name can also be specified in the OpCon job master record by adding the USRNAME( ) parameter to the Script name box, following the Script name and at least one space character.
+This method overrides the other options for specifying the Job User Name.

-The job user name can be the user selected in the OpCon job master record if "*JOB" is assigned to the Script Master record.
-This method requires that the user name be registered in OpCon as a Batch User with permission to use the IBM i machine in which the script job will execute.
+When the OpCon batch job User ID will be used as the Script's User Name, that User Name must be registered in OpCon as a Batch User with permission to use the IBM i machine in which the Script job will execute.
 This is the same rule as applies to general IBM i Batch Jobs.

-The user name can also be specified in the OpCon job master record by adding the USRNAME( ) parameter to the Script name box, following the Script name and at least one space character.
-This method overrides the other options for specifying the Job User Name, as it always did in earlier versions of the Agent software.

-The restriction that multiple scripts in a single job must have the same User Name is removed.
-This makes it possible to build utility sub-scripts in the Agent's script master file that can be called by any Job User Name.
+A former restriction that multiple Scripts in a single job must have the same User Name is removed.
+This makes it possible to build utility sub-scripts in the Agent's script master file that can be called by any Operator Replay job's User Name.
 If there is a User Name assigned to a sub-script, it will be ignored by the newer versions of the Agent software.
 However, SMA recommends that these sub-scripts should be assigned a User Name of "*JOB" as the preferred standard.

 ### Script Name

 The Script Name is specified either by itself in an OpCon job master record, or it is specified as the first parameter of the STROPRRPY command by test jobs that are started manually, outside of the control of the OpCon application server.

 When Operator Replay jobs are started by OpCon, the Script Name can be an OpCon Property token, or it can be an IBM i Agent Dynamic Variable token.

+The Script name box also supports the following optional parameters which can be added in any order, with a space character folliwng the Script name and also placed before each addition parameter:
+ - USERNAME( ): Optionally overrides other Agent methods for designating the IBM i User ID used to log into an interactive virtual workstation.
+ - DEVICE( ): Optionally overrides other methods for specifying the virtual workstation device.
+This optional parameter cannot be used with the Mode 1 method for designating virtual devices, since it requires use of the Agent's Telnet Exit Program.
+ - IPADDR( ): Optionally override other supported methods for associating an IP Address with a User Name that is registered in the Agent's User Management function.
+This optional parameter cannot be used with the Mode 1 method for designating virtual devices, since it requires use of the Agent's Telnet Exit Program.

 ## Managing the Telnet Server and Its Port Number